ebd622/fe-samples/http/README.md

 In the component we subscribe to observable to clean up all the posts: `this.loadedPosts = []`.
 We know that the method in observable (`() => {
 this.loadedPosts = [];`) will be only calles when observable succeed.

+### L263: Handling errors
+Observable supports a few arguments, the second argument is a function that triggers whenever an error is thrown